Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Methods

 \subsubsection{Overview}

-The second randomized controlled trial investigates bias in access to datasets that authors claim are “available upon reasonable request.”
-We emailed the corresponding authors of papers with such Data Availability Statements (DAS), varying the race and region of the institution of the requester.
+The second randomized controlled trial investigates bias in access to datasets that authors claim are ``available upon reasonable request.''
+We emailed the corresponding authors of papers containing such Data Availability Statements, varying the racial identity, country of institutional affiliation, institutional rank, and stated purpose of the requester.
+Our hypotheses were preregistered prior to beginning the experiment (\url{https://osf.io/4vhar/}).
+This study is a conceptual replication of \cite{acciai2023estimating}.